This was a wonderful project to work on, just me, 12 colors of pearl cotton, a needle, a thimble, a pair of scissors, and about 75 hours of stitching.

 I picked through my embroidery thread stash, and found some colors that I thought would liven up the vest.
 I started to embroider, and really just had a great time enhancing someone else’s creative stitching.

 With a little bit of imagination, you can recycle creatively, and have fun while you are doing it.
+Check out my Collaged Memories section for more inspiration.

 Enjoy, and see you at the thrift store!